Anish-Saxena/coaxial_artifact/README.md

 # Processing the runs and plotting

-Processing and plotting scripts can be found in ChampSim/SCRIPTS/ Use the scripts in 'PROC_SCRIPTS' to collect the data and populate a csv file that looks like the inlcuded example_plot_input.csv.
-Use the plotting scripts in PLOTTING_SCRIPTS with the csv file as input to generate the plots.
+Processing and plotting scripts can be found in SCRIPTS.
+## Build order and instructions to run scripts in SCRIPTS.
+## lines that need modification (PATH specification) are marked by SCAE in all files throuhgout the process